React escapes HTML. So why do AI apps keep getting XSS?

 Pattern 3: Unescaped markdown rendering

-You ask: "Render user comments as markdown."
-The AI installs marked and writes:
+You ask: "Render user comments as markdown with bold, italics, links."
+AI returns:

 import { marked } from "marked";